pulumi/pulumi-hugo/themes/default/content/blog/helm-release-resource-for-kubernetes-generally-available/index.md

             "create": True,
         },
     },
-    # By default Release resource will wait till all created resources
+    # By default Release resource will wait until all created resources
     # are available.
 Set this to true to skip waiting on resources being
     # available.
     skip_await=False)